Krahulroyal/Image-Handling-and-Pixel-Transformations-Using-OpenCV/README.md

 ## Ex.
-No. 01 - Image-Handling-and-Pixel-Transformations-Using-OpenCV
+No. 01 -
+Image-Handling-and-Pixel-Transformations-Using-OpenCV
+Name:C Dhanush
+register no:212224040066

 ## AIM:
 Write a Python program using OpenCV that performs the following tasks: